jakobhaervig/openfoam-salome/README.md

 ```

 ## Step 4: Next, we will install Python and some useful packages
-First, we will install Miniconda, which is a lightweight apporach to manage our Python installation.
+First, we will install Miniconda, which is a lightweight approach to manage our Python installation.

 **4a)**
-Copy/paste the following into a WSL terminal:
+Copy/paste the following into a WSL terminal to download and install Miniconda:

 ```bash
 mkdir -p ~/miniconda3